Groaning or Grinding Noise When Braking But Pads Are Fine: Breaking Down the Unexpected!

 4. Brake Pads Are Glazed

-When this range is exceeded, the binders and materials in the pad start to melt and glaze over.
-This process reduces the friction material’s ability to slow down the vehicle and causes the sound of grinding when you brake.
+Go past that and the binders and stuff in the brake pad start to melt and glaze over.
+This makes them worse at slowing your vehicle and causes the grind when you brake.

 If brake pads are lightly glazed, first wet them with isopropyl alcohol and sand them with 280 to 320 grit sandpaper on a granite stone or concrete slab.
 You can also try scuffing brake pads on concrete sidewalks or asphalt surfaces to deglaze them.